isomerpages/moe-taonan/_departments/英文 English/英文 English.md

 permalink: /departments/english/
 description: ""
 third_nav_title: 英文 English
+variant: markdown
 ---
 ### Vision / Mission

 **Vision**

-A stimulating and enriching language learning environment for our pupils&nbsp;
+A stimulating and enriching language learning environment for students to become competent users of the English Language

 **Mission**
-To develop confident and eloquent speakers and writers of English
+ To develop confident, eloquent and empathetic communicators of the English Language

 ### Key Programmes / Activities

-**<u>STELLAR Curriculum \[Primary 1 to 6\]</u>**<br>
+**<u>STELLAR 2.0 Curriculum </u>**<br>
-STELLAR stands for Strategies for Teaching English Language Learning and Reading.
-STELLAR is currently being implemented from Primary 1 to 6.&nbsp;
+ STELLAR stands for **St**rategies for **E**nglish **L**anguage **L**earning **A**nd **R**eading.
+It is currently being implemented from Primary 1 to 6.
+Rolled out since 2020, STELLAR 2.0 is an interactive literacy programme that fosters confidence in learning English using children's literature.
+The curriculum focusses on strengthening students’ foundation in grammar, oracy, writing and reading.
+It also reinforces the teaching of receptive and productive skills, namely: Reading and Viewing, Listening and Viewing, Writing and Representing, Speaking and Representing, Grammar and Vocabulary.

+The learning framework for STELLAR 2.0 takes into account the principles of EL teaching and learning, CLLIPS, as spelt out in the English Language Syllabus 2020.
+This ensures that the language is taught in meaningful contexts, through integrating the different areas of language learning and introducing language skills and strategies in an explicit and systematic way.

+The whole-part-whole approach ensures that learning is contextualised and meaningful.

 The aims of STELLAR are to:
 1. strengthen reading, speaking, listening and writing skills